Rustam-Z/data-structures-and-algorithms/README.md

     }
     ```

-### Deleting the First Node from a Linked List
+### Deleting the first node from a Linked List
-- Following steps we need to remove the first node:
+- Following steps, we need to remove the first node:
     - Check if the linked list exists or not `if(head == NULL)`.
     - Check if it is one element list.
     - However, if there are nodes in the linked list, then we use a pointer variable `PTR` that is set to point to the first node of the list.
 For this, we initialize `PTR` with Head that stores the address of the first node of the list.
     - Head is made to point to the next node in sequence and finally the memory occupied by the node pointed by PTR is freed and returned to the free pool.
--   ```cpp
+    ```cpp
     void deleteFirst() {
         if(head == NULL) { // if empty
             cout << "Underflow" << endl;